tkleyton/mtgo_wordcloud_generator/README.md

 A WordCloud seemed like a good visualization of those results.

 This [Streamlit](https://www.streamlit.io/) app is a quick prototype so that anyone can generate their own WordCloud.
+This app is hosted on Heroku from this repo: <https://mtgo-wordcloud.herokuapp.com/>
 Just plug the URL and you're good to go.

 ## Running locally